toedter/spring-ai-mcp-demos/README.md

 4. **Start Claude Desktop**

     - Launch Claude Desktop.
-    - Select the configured MCP server and start it.
+    - Click on the "Search and Tools" icon and check if you see "mcp-demo-stdio".

 5. **Use the demo**